Update (March 2018):

 Did you get your agreed service during the years prior to your first FDS?

-If you are paying say $1,000 a year for a financial review and you have only had 4 in the last 5 years, does that seem fair?
+If you are paying say $3,000 a year for ongoing service that doesn’t amount to much more than an annual review and you have only had 4 in the last 5 years, does that seem fair?

 Sign#6 Your Financial Planner is Overcharging: